MiroJ/UWPCommunityToolkit/readme.md

 ## Getting started

-Please read the [getting Started with the UWP Toolkit](http://uwpcommunitytoolkit.com/en/master/Getting-Started/) page for more detailed information about using the toolkit.
+Please read the [Getting Started with the UWP Toolkit](https://docs.microsoft.com/en-us/windows/uwpcommunitytoolkit/getting-started) page for more detailed information about using the toolkit.

 ## Documentation
 All documentation for the toolkit is hosted on [Microsoft Docs](https://docs.microsoft.com/en-us/windows/uwpcommunitytoolkit/).
 All API documentation can be found at the [.NET API Browser.](https://docs.microsoft.com/en-us/dotnet/api/?term=microsoft.toolkit)